aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 But it is more scalable, in cases where stops in different positions can have the same names: then the keys should be some unique identifiers, but the values can still be TramStop objects.)
 Notice that you need not store geographical distances between stops, because they can be computed from the positions of stops.

+Using classes for tram stops and lines may sound a bit redundant as well: why not just use the dictionaries directly?
+This is in fact a possible solution.
+But using the classes helps make sure that each tram stop and line in fact does have all the necessary information, and it is therefore strongly recommended.

 Most of the public methods are getters:

 - the position of a stop
 - the transition time between two subsequent stops
 - the geographical distance between any two stops (from Lab 1!)
-- list the lines through a stop
+- list the lines through a stop (just the line numbers, or whole objects)
-- list the stops along a line
+- list the stops along a line (just the stop names, or whole objects)
-- list all stops
+- list all stops (just the stop names, or whole objects)
-- list all lines
+- list all lines (just the line numbers, or whole objects)

 Note that the `.extreme_position()` method should return the minimum and maximum latitude and longitude found among all stop position.
 This will be needed for correctly visualizing the tram network in lab 3.